peterbourgon/peter-bourgon-org/src/blog/2020-09-14-siv-is-unsound.md

 version bump might also be expected to come with a tool that automatically fixes users code.

-This point is actually closely related to my previous point.
-Modules so deeply biases for consumers that, under SIV, module identifiers actually don't capture the name or identity of a software artifact, as _expressed by the author_ of that artifact.
-Instead, module identifers try to capture a specific API compatibility as _experienced by the consumers_ of the artifact.

-(I write "try" because, ultimately, it's unenforceable: authors can still publish breaking changes without changing the major version or the module name.)

 ## Impact on the ecosystem

 Modules' extraordinary bias toward consumer stability may be ideal for the software